sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 ![]({{root_url}}/images/editing_contact_custom_fields.png)

-To edit the associated lists for your contact, simply click on the Associated Lists tab, enter or select the list you would like to use, and click Add.
+To edit the associated lists for your contact, simply click on the **Associated Lists** tab, enter or select the list you would like to use, and then click **Add**.

 ![]({{root_url}}/images/editing_associated_lists.png)